yvesngouateu/Technical-Documents-RAG/README.md

     This command uses the provided `environment.yml` file to install all necessary Python packages with the correct versions.
     ```bash
     conda env create -f environment.yml
-    conda activate temelion-rag-env # Check the 'name:' field in environment.yml for the exact environment name
     ```

 3.  **Configure API Keys (CRITICAL & SECURELY):**